 “I went up and killed it.
 I left the stage to thunderous applause and my attitude was, ‘follow that, Jerry!’
 But then Seinfeld gets up and within two minutes the audience forgot all about me.
 He was a genius with an impeccable work ethic, but I did not understand that at the time.”
 Underneath Bennett’s self-effacing demeanor is true humility.
 It’s a natural part of his personality, but it has been honed by ruthless self-examination concerning who he is and what he has to do to succeed.
 It also serves him as a teacher of new comics and writers at the Manhattan Comedy School.
 Like all great teachers, he has the ability to put his ego aside, be present to students, and listen.

 “Ross taught me how to tell a joke,” says Anthony LeDonne.
 “Each time I told a joke-in-progress, he’d pause, then suggest a different setup or structure.
 He helped me become a stronger writer and a better comic.”
 Typically, Bennett spends more than three hours with a dozen students each week as they work, rework, and practice their material in front of each other.
 Slight changes in phrasing, a gesture, a pause can make the difference between one of LeDonne’s jokes “in-progress” and audience applause.

 Judging from appearances, Bennett is a successful comic with a full schedule and excellent reputation.
 But by his own admission, he has difficulty accepting that he has not gotten further than he has.
 “It’s humbling to work at a job where you can’t help but judge yourself next to some of the greatest comics of all time.
 Still, I am driven to go further.”

-You want more?
+Want more?
 Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”
 Note to self: You want to know what people are really like, open their microwave.
 I’m here all week.